Nikhil-Singh-2503/JSONavigator/README.md

-# JSONinja
+# JSONavigator

-JSONinja is a Python package designed to simplify working with nested JSON structures.
+JSONavigator is a Python package designed to simplify working with nested JSON structures.
 It provides utilities for traversing, flattening, validating, and formatting JSON paths, making it easier to handle complex data structures.

 ## **Features**